-A.1.1.
+AA.1.1.
 Why is it a problem?

 During dry summers the water take consents issued under the TRMP require staged reduction in water use based on the flow in the Wairoa and Waimea Rivers.
 These restrictions also apply to the urban areas and this reduces the allowable take to below this desired level for the community.
 This will have the dual impacts of causing water restrictions to be enforced almost every year and limiting growth.
+Current consent capacity will only allow for 10-15 years of growth.